268 total views, 4 views today

-Clare Sarah Allely is a Lecturer in Psychology at the University of Salford and is an affiliate member of the Gillberg Neuropsychiatry Centre at Gothenburg University.
+Clare Sarah Allely is Reader in Psychology at the University of Salford and is an affiliate member of the Gillberg Neuropsychiatry Centre at Gothenburg University.
 Clare is also an Honorary Research Fellow in the College of Medical, Veterinary and Life Sciences affiliated to the institute of Health and Well-being at the University of Glasgow.

 Clare holds a PhD in psychology from the University of Manchester and has previously graduated with an MA (hons.) in Psychology from the University of Glasgow, an MRes in Psychological Research Methods from the University of Strathclyde and an MSc degree in Forensic Psychology from Glasgow Caledonian University.
 Between June 2011 and June 2014, Clare worked at the University of Glasgow as a postdoctoral researcher.